 If you are currently outside of Canada, you apply for your Temporary Resident Visa at the Visa Application Centre that services your country or region of residence.
 For a list of visa offices visit: https://www.canada.ca/en/immigration-refugees-citizenship/corporate/contact-ircc/offices/international-visa-offices.html

 Students must have a valid passport at all times.
-If you need to obtain a new passport, it is recommended that you begin this process at least four months before the expiration date.
+If you need to obtain a new passport, we recommend that you begin this process at least four months before the expiration date.

 Students with a valid study permit enrolled in full-time studies may be eligible to work on campus.
 Please read the full requirements for working on campus on the IRCC website.

-Students with a valid study permit enrolled in full-time studies may be eligible to work off-campus.
-You must remain enrolled full-time (3.5 courses per academic year) if you wish to remain eligible to work either on-campus or off-campus.
+Students with a valid study permit enrolled in full-time studies may be eligible to work off campus.
+You must remain enrolled full-time (3.5 courses per academic year) if you wish to remain eligible to work either on or off campus.
 You must still meet all other eligibility requirements.
-Please read the full requirements for working off-campus on the IRCC website.
+Please read the full requirements for working off campus on the IRCC website.